 Lack Of Achievement

-So how do you begin to stop comparing yourself to other bloggers?
+The question now is: how can you get yourself to stop comparing your writing to that of other bloggers?

 How To Stop Comparing Yourself With Others

-Other than remembering the above reminders, here are some other ways you can begin to practice mindfulness and gain some confidence back when it comes to blogging!
+In addition to keeping in mind the aforementioned reminders, the following are some additional ways you can start practicing mindfulness and get some of your lost confidence back when it comes to blogging.

 Write Down Your Attributes

-This will slowly build up confidence within yourself and your abilities to continue to be an amazing blogger!
+This will help you gradually build confidence in yourself and your abilities, which is essential if you want to continue being an amazing blogger.

 Begin To Understand Contentment